The following patent was granted by

 excluded from the present invention.

-Once the visitor has been cleared by the customs and
+visitor has been cleared by the customs and immigration

-immigration officials, he enters the country with his
+officials, he enters the country with his Visitor-Visa Card

-Visitor-Visa Card 400 in-hand.
-An explanation is given to
+400 in-hand.
+An explanation is given to the visitor, e.g.

-the visitor, e.g. via a pamphlet, preferably in the language
+via a pamphlet, preferably in the language that the visitor

 implementation of the invention.
 This implementation